h8d13/archinix/README.md

 ## [Example scripts](https://github.com/h8d13/nixarch.cfg/)

-This aims to document/illustrate examples of configurations that can shape a system, for you to make your own.
+Aims to document/illustrate examples of configurations that can shape a system, for you to make your own.